BenAuerDev/BenAuerDev/README.md

 - 👋 Hi, I’m @BenAuerDev
 - from 🇦🇹
 - living in 🇳🇱
-- 👀 I’m interested in Code, Cooking and Coffee (Hobby Barista Stuff...)
+- 👀 interested in Code, Cooking and Coffee (Hobby Barista Stuff...)

 <!---